vitest-dev/vitest/docs/advanced/api/vitest.md

 Public `state` is an experimental API (except `vitest.state.getReportedEntity`).
 Breaking changes might not follow SemVer, please pin Vitest's version when using it.
 :::

 Global state stores information about the current tests.
-It uses the same API from `@vitest/runner` by default, but we recommend using the [Reported API](/advanced/reporters#reported-tasks) instead by calling `state.getReportedEntity()` on the `@vitest/runner` API:
+It uses the same API from `@vitest/runner` by default, but we recommend using the [Reported Tasks API](/advanced/reporters#reported-tasks) instead by calling `state.getReportedEntity()` on the `@vitest/runner` API:

 ```ts
 const task = vitest.state.idMap.get(taskId) // old API